Carpet fleas are not very pleasant and in certain situations they can be pretty difficult to get rid of.

 That is, if you choose to use non-toxic and all natural products in your fight against carpet fleas.
 It is very easy to use and reaches in hard to get spaces such as corners and crevices.

-Many like to stay as natural as possible when trying to rid of pests, including fleas.
+Many like to stay as natural as possible when trying to get rid of fleas.
 There are good products in this “day-and age” for doing just that.
-Why use and worry about the effects of poisonous products when you have a choice.
+Why use and worry about the effects of poisonous products when you have a choice of using something more natural.